amezhenin/amezhenin_github.io/_posts/2015-05-24-http-the-fundamentals-part-1.md

 ---
 layout: post
-title: "HTTP: The Fundamentals"
+title: "HTTP: The Fundamentals.
+Part 1"
 description: ""
-category: asdf
+category: web
-tags: [popular]
+tags: [popular, web, http]
-published: false
+published: true
 ---
 {% include JB/setup %}

+*This is attempt to resurrect a great post about HTTP protocol originally posted in [pypix.com](http://pypix.com) blog.
+That was a great resource, but it's been down for awhile.
+Hope you'll enjoy it.*

 <p class="fig">
 <img src="/images/pypix/http/http.jpg" style="width: 100%;" align='center'/></p>

-# HTTP: The Fundamentals
+# HTTP: The Fundamentals.
+Part 1

 HTTP stands for Hypertext Transfer Protocol.
 It’s a stateless, application-layer protocol for communicating between distributed systems, and is the foundation of the modern web.
 As a web developer, we all must have a strong understanding of this protocol.